 The initiative is based on creativity: participants can take part according to their abilities and interests.
 Here are some examples of initiatives:

 - are you a consumer?
-Learn about the 2030 Agenda for sustainable development through ASviS’ e-learning course; take part in the online poll to indicate the priorities of responsible production and consumption that you believe require greater focus and effort, and, starting on Saturday September 28th, shop in a more responsible manner; on social media, use the hashtag #SaturdaysforFuture;
+Learn about the 2030 Agenda for sustainable development through ASviS’ e-learning course; take part in the online poll to indicate the priorities of responsible production and consumption that you believe require greater focus and effort, shop in a more responsible manner; on social media, use the hashtag #SaturdaysforFuture;

 - are you a consumers’ organization, a trade or labour union?
 Promote the 2030 Agenda for sustainable development among your members and raise awareness on the initiative; propose events on the themes of responsible production and consumption;